MannavaKamal/Connect4_Game/README.md

 ## 🎮 Game Instructions
-Download and install Golang version 1.25.3
+-Download and install Golang version 1.25.3
-    ## Game Modes
+- Game Modes
-     -One vs One: Play against another human opponent -One vs Bot: Play against an AI opponent
+One vs One: Play against another human opponent
+One vs Bot: Play against an AI opponent

-Getting Started
+-Getting Started
-Authentication: Login or sign up using Google authentication
+=Authentication: Login or sign up using Google authentication

-Start Game: Click "Start Game" after successful authentication
+-Start Game: Click "Start Game" after successful authentication

-Color Selection: Choose your preferred color and your opponent's color
+-Color Selection: Choose your preferred color and your opponent's color

-Enter Game: Click "Enter" to begin playing
+-Enter Game: Click "Enter" to begin playing

-Matchmaking System
+-Matchmaking System
-If another player is waiting within 30 seconds, a 1vs1 match will start automatically
+1. If another player is waiting within 30 seconds, a 1vs1 match will start automatically

-If no opponent is found within 30 seconds, you'll be matched with an AI bot
+2. If no opponent is found within 30 seconds, you'll be matched with an AI bot

-Game Rules & Features
+-Game Rules & Features
-Win Condition: Connect four of your colored discs horizontally, vertically, or diagonally before your opponent
+1. Win Condition: Connect four of your colored discs horizontally, vertically, or diagonally before your opponent

-Disconnection Policy: If disconnected during a game, you have 30 seconds to reconnect, otherwise your opponent wins automatically
+2. Disconnection Policy: If disconnected during a game, you have 30 seconds to reconnect, otherwise your opponent wins automatically

-Game History: All your game data is recorded and displayed in your personal play history
+3. Game History: All your game data is recorded and displayed in your personal play history

-Leaderboard: Global rankings are displayed on the home page
+4. Leaderboard: Global rankings are displayed on the home page

-Real-time Gameplay: Experience smooth, real-time game interactions
+5. Real-time Gameplay: Experience smooth, real-time game interactions

-Winning Strategies
+-Winning Strategies
-Plan both offensive and defensive moves
+1. Plan both offensive and defensive moves

-Watch for potential vertical, horizontal, and diagonal connections
+2. Watch for potential vertical, horizontal, and diagonal connections

-Block your opponent's potential winning moves
+3. Block your opponent's potential winning moves

-Create multiple winning opportunities simultaneously
+4.Create multiple winning opportunities simultaneously